Our Mission

 Executive Director & Director of EcoStudy Programming

-Keara is an environmental educator with over 25 years of experience in the nonprofit sector, ranging from summer camp and children’s services to healthcare planning, grant writing, and wildlife conservation & rehabilitation.
+Keara is an environmental educator with over 30 years of experience in the nonprofit sector, ranging from summer camp and children’s services to healthcare planning, grant writing, and wildlife conservation & rehabilitation.
 In addition to designing and directing Project HEAL's environmental education programming, she is also the camp director of Camp Creek Run, which she co-directs with her husband Neil King.
-Since founding Project HEAL in 2003, Keara has developed an intimate knowledge of the camp's 50 acres, which she enjoys sharing with her students, campers, and their parents.
-She believes that children are born naturalists with the urge to explore and connect, and credits her students with deepening her understanding of ecology through their questions and discoveries.
-As a naturalist, her interests are broad, but she has a particular interest in birds, insects, fungi, and foraging.
+Since co-founding Project HEAL/Camp Creek Run in 2003, Keara has cultivated an intimate understanding of the camp and surrounding area's ecology, which is a source of inspiration for her place-based educational philosophy.
+Keara firmly believes in nurturing the innate curiosity of children, considering them born naturalists with an intrinsic desire to explore and connect with nature.
+She credits her students for continually enriching her understanding and knowledge through their insightful questions and discoveries.
+In her role as a naturalist her interests are wide-ranging, but she holds a particular fascination for birds, insects, fungi, and foraging.

 Ms. Giannotti is a Rutgers Environmental Steward (RES) and a Duke Farms Master Ecologist, and holds an MPA and an MS in Natural Resources with an emphasis on Environmental Education & Interpretation.